 Hello,

-I'm Nathália de Ávila and I'm a PhD student at the Universität zu Köln in Germany.
-Until February, I was an IVC Fellow at the prestigious Institut Wiener Kreis in Austria.
-Previously, I earned a Master's degree in Philosophy (of Memory and Time) from Universität Bonn in Germany, and as I seem to love getting paid to study I also did a Master's degree in Ancient and Medieval Philosophy in Brazil, my home country.
+I'm Nathália de Ávila, a PhD student at the Universität zu Köln, Germany.
+Until February 2024, I was an IVC Fellow at the Institut Wiener Kreis in Austria.
+I hold a Master’s in Philosophy (Memory and Time) from Universität Bonn and another in Ancient and Medieval Philosophy from Brazil because apparently, I like being paid to study.